curedao/docs/README.md

 1. Actionable ways to prevent and mitigate chronic illnesses.
 2. The ability to license and earn a share of income for use of their data for research and development by pharmaceutical companies and other businesses.
 This will be achieved by encoding the user data using non-fungible tokens (NFTs) and issuing them to the user.
 The NFTs will be linked to the user's cryptographic wallet address.
 Using a smart contract, the user will receive an ongoing royalty share of the profits for any product that was developed using their data for research and development.
+3. TODO: Determine amount of reward for sharing.

 ## 2. Business Housing Data Silos